laravel/docs/validation.md

 <a name="validating-arrays"></a>
 ## Validating Arrays

-Validating array based form input fields doesn't have to be a pain.
+Validating array-based form input fields doesn't have to be a pain.
 You may use "dot notation" to validate attributes within an array.
-For example, if the incoming HTTP request contains a `photos[profile]` field, you may validate it like so:
+For example, if the incoming HTTP request contains a `photos[profile]` field, you may validate it like this:

     $validator = Validator::make($request->all(), [
         'photos.profile' => 'required|image',